 Let’s talk frosting

 Orange zest in frosting?
 Yes friends!
-A huge, resounding yes!
-This is such a fresh and light combo, perfect for any spring event or just because!
+This is such a fresh and light combo, perfect for any spring event or simply because.
 My sister was over when I made these yesterday and said they tasted like a creamsicle.
 I mean, who doesn’t love those?
-Insert so many childhood memories here.
+Insert so many childhood memories here __________________.

-And the raspberries.
-It’s simply put, the perfect combo.
-I love using fresh raspberries because not only do you get a taste like no other, but the texture and color it adds to the frosting is beyond.
+And the raspberries. . .
+Simply put, it’s the perfect combo.
+I love using fresh raspberries because not only do you get a taste like no other but the texture and color they add gives the cookies that extra something something that takes them over the edge.
 I shared the whole process on Instagram the other day.
 Make sure you’re following along there so you don’t miss a thing!

 - 1 cup butter